Open Timestamps: Leveraging Bitcoin's Security For All Data

 Okay, so everyone sends in hashes of documents they want to have timestamped.
 Once a second, Peter Todd returns, or well, the calendar server, whoever operates it, returns either a hash of the document, if there was only one document that second.
 Or no, in that case, what do you get back because you’re already sending in a hash?

+I guess it’ll just give you the hash back.
 I haven’t read the exact code, but this is probably how it roughly works.

 Yeah, it’s a bit of an implementation detail anyway.
 So you send in the hash of the document you want to have timestamped.
-Once a second, a hash is returned, which is either then I guess that hash, or if multiple people send in documents, or if there were multiple hashes of documents sent in in the same second, then a Merkle root is returned plus a Merkle path, which lets you find your hash in the tree.
-Exactly.
+Once a second, a hash is returned, which is either that hash, or if multiple people send in documents, or if there were multiple hashes of documents sent in the same second, then a Merkle root is returned plus a Merkle path, which lets you find your hash in the tree.
 It’s like a miniature tree for once a second.
 Every second, there’s a miniature tree.

 And this just prevents you from flooding the server with millions of hashes and it having to hold on to that for years.
 Now, whatever you throw at it in one second, it can forget after one second.